elephantscale/es-training-new/data-analysis-python/slides/PYTHON-NumPy.md

 <!-- {"left" : 0, "top" : 2.4, "height" : 2.45, "width" : 8.09} -->

 ---

 ## Array Types

   * Types can also be specified explicitly.
-For Example: numpy may infer the following as  np.int64, but we explicitly set the data type to be np.float64
+For Example: NumPy may infer the following as  `np.int64`, but we explicitly set the data type to be `np.float64`

 ```python
 >>> a = np.array([1,2,3,4], dtype=np.float64)